gaffneyc/heroku-buildpack-tcmalloc/README.md

 - Tag is the name of the Stack (e.g. `heroku-18`)
 - Target is `release-master`
 - Title is `Builds for the [stack] stack`

-## Thanks

-Development of the TCMalloc buildpack is sponsored by [Dead Man's Snitch](https://deadmanssnitch.com), a monitoring service for cron jobs and other scheduled tasks.
-Running backups, invoicing, or other critical jobs on a regular basis?
-Dead Man's Snitch gives you the peace of mind that they're actually working.